po-miyasaka/Seperated-Production-App-Sample/README.md

-This repository shows how to separate a repository including secret information for distribution to the AppStore from a staging repository that publishes the main codes.
+This repository shows how to separate a repository including secret information for distribution to the AppStore from a staging repository that publishes the main codes using Submodule.

+This repository can be built on XcodeCloud.